lpfgarcia/m2n/README.md

 ## Set the experiments

 Before start to run the measures we need the binary of the DCoL library.
 Download the code of DCoL Library at http://dcol.sourceforge.net/ and follow the instructions to compile the code in the README file.
-After that, put the executable dcol in the directory base-level/measures/
+After that, put the executable (binary file) inside the m2n folder with the name "dcol".

 ## Base-level